Sequential Bayesian experimental design for estimation of extreme-event probability in stochastic dynamical systems: Results

 We further consider an engineering application of our method to estimate the probability of extreme ship roll motions in uni-directional irregular waves.
 In marine engineering, the ship motion problem can often be treated as a dynamical system where the input is a time series of wave (or surface) elevation $\eta(t)$, and the output is, say, the ship roll motion $\xi(t)$.
 The ItR connecting $\eta(t)$ and $\xi(t)$ can be computed by Computational Fluid Dynamics (CFD) simulations.
 However, the resolution of exact exceeding probability requires running expensive CFD simulations with a very long-time input $\eta(t)$ (due to the rareness of the extreme roll motion), leading to prohibitively high computational cost.
 Therefore, for the purpose of validating our approach, we use an inexpensive phenomenological nonlinear roll equation \citep{umeda2004nonlinear} to construct the ItR (with the uncertainty associated with $\omega$ introduced later)

 with empirical coefficients \citep{nayfeh1980nonlinear} $\alpha_1=0.19$, $\alpha_2=0.06$, $\beta_1=0.04$, $\beta_2=-0.1$, $\epsilon_1=0.020$, $\epsilon_2=0.004$, and $\phi = \pi/6$.

 The wave elevation $\eta(t)$ is usually specified from a wave spectral process, which resides in a high-dimensional input space.
-A typical procedure to reduce the dimension is to describe $\eta(t)$ by an ensemble of wave groups embedded in its envelope process \citep{longuet1983joint,farazmand2019extreme} (see figure \ref{fig:wavefield}(a) for an illustration, which is only strictly valid in narrow-band wave spectrum).
+A typical procedure to reduce the dimension is to describe $\eta(t)$ by an ensemble of wave groups embedded in its envelope process \citep{longuet1983joint,farazmand2019extreme} (see figure \ref{fig:wavefield}(a) for an illustration).
 Specifically, we compute the envelope process $\rho(t)$ from $\eta(t)$ through the Hilbert transform \citep{shum1984estimates}, and then construct two-parameter Gaussian-like wave groups $\rho_c(x)$ which best fits $\rho(t)$:

 where $t_c$ is the temporal location of the group, and the two parameters $A$ (group amplitude) and $L$ (group length) describe the geometry of the group (figure \ref{fig:wavefield}(b)).
 This dimension-reduction procedure allows $\eta(t)$ to be described by an ensemble of $(L,A)$ wave groups, i.e., a two-dimensional input parameter space (see figure \ref{fig:wavefield}(c)).
 We can then construct an ItR with the input as $(L,A)$ to \eqref{roll} and the output as the maximum roll through this wave group, and consider the group-based probability.